armandosunny/EcoNicheS/README.md

 ![image](https://github.com/armandosunny/EcoNicheS-2.0.0/assets/25662791/a37ba849-6c5e-422e-b26e-d1562e09e4ae)

 This is an example of the plot shown in RStudio using the database of our example species.
-If you wish, remember that it is also possible to save the image in PNG format by right-clicking on it.
+If you wish, remember that it is also possible to save the image in PNG format by right-clicking on it, but it is a file that is also generated and saveed automatically when we perform the analyzes of the following tab.

 ![image](https://github.com/armandosunny/EcoNicheS-2.0.0/assets/25662791/d2bb018a-1461-4a5a-9a62-4618b5c7cb26)

-Despite the above, the main result appears as a legend in the main panel of our EcoNicheS tab, as can be seen in the image below.
+Despite the above, the main result here appears as a legend in the main panel of our EcoNicheS tab, as can be seen in the image below.
 This implies that a new database was obtained, which is stored in the working directory indicated at the beginning.
 Before running the analysis, the name of the generated database can and must be modified from default name by always maintaining the .csv extension, in this way we ensure that its creation and saving are being carried out correctly.

 ![image](https://github.com/armandosunny/EcoNicheS-2.0.0/assets/25662791/a4415556-a480-4837-9790-63f939e823ad)